hauptmedia/kafka-http/README.md

 ## Example usage

 You can run the jar without any parameters.
-It will then start the an embedded Kafka/ZooKeeper instance and create a producer and consumer endpoint for the topic `test`.
+It will then start an embedded Kafka/ZooKeeper instance and create a producer and consumer endpoint for the topic `test`.

 ```bash